Ullaakut/cameradar/README.md

 - [ ] Development of an XML file cache manager
 - [ ] Make a standalone docker image
 - [ ] Push to DockerHub

+## Frequently Asked Questions

+> My camera's credentials are guessed by Cameradar but the RTSP url is not!

+Your camera probably uses GST RTSP Server internally.
+Try the `--gst-rtsp-server` command-line option, and if it does not work, send me the cameradar output in DEBUG mode (`-l 1`) and I will help you.

+> Cameradar does not detect any camera!

+That means that either your cameras are not streaming in RTSP or that they are not on the subnetwork you are scanning.
+In most cases, CCTV cameras will be on a private subnetwork.
+Use the `-s` option to specify your camera's subnetwork.

+> Cameradar detects my cameras, but does not manage to access them at all!

+Maybe your cameras have been configured and the credentials / URL have been changed.
+Cameradar only guesses using default constructor values.
+However, you can use your own dictionary in which you just have to add your passwords.
+To do that, see how the [configuration](#configuration) works.

+> It does not compile

+You probably missed the part with the dependencies!
+Use the quick docker deployment, it will be easier and will not pollute your machine with useless dependencies! `;)`

 ## License